 On This Page:

-To get a listing of Oregon lacrosse recruits, go to LaxPower Recruiting Search Page, type "OR" in the 'State' field, and hit the Submit button.
+To get a listing of Oregon lacrosse recruits, go to LaxPower Recruiting Page, scroll down to the bottom to the 'Listing of of Recruits" section, and click the 'Search' link for a desired year to get the LaxPower Recruits Database Search page.
+While on the LaxPower Recruits Database Search page, type "OR" in the 'State' field, and hit the Submit button.

 This year marks the twentieth year that high school lacrosse has been played in Oregon.
 Throughout the year the OHSLA will be celebrating this tenure with articles and memorabilia starting with this article.